 - Approved changes and clarifications to the Annual Meeting Media and Recording Policy.

-- Approved sending a letter to US senators Dean Heller (R-NV) and Jon Tester (D-MT) in support of the World War Centennial Commission’s effort to award the Congressional Medal of Honor to 226 American women who served in the US Army Signal Corps during World War I.
+- Approved sending a letter to US senators Dean Heller (R-NV) and Jon Tester (D-MT) in support of the World War Centennial Commission’s effort to award the Congressional Gold Medal to 226 American women who served in the US Army Signal Corps during World War I.

 - Endorsed a Dear Colleague letter from Rep. David Price (D-NC) and Rep. Chellie Pingree (D-ME) urging their colleagues to vote against the Grothman Amendment, which would reduce funding to the National Endowment for the Humanities by 15 percent.